jyblackshaw/Airport-Database-Management-GUI/README.md

   - Add a new region to the database by specifying relevant data points.
   - Update an existing region in the database.

-The project introduces the concept of Python packages to organize the code effectively, allowing for better management of modules and their functionalities.
-It presents an opportunity to understand the importance of structuring code for efficient collaboration and maintenance.

 ## Usage

 1. Clone or download this repository.